Aboriginal and Torres Strait Islander People

 Wollotuka is an all-Indigenous staffed unit overseen by an all-Indigenous Board of Aboriginal and Torres Strait Islander Education and Research.
 Its management and governance structures set it apart from all other higher education Indigenous units in Australia.
 Board members include community representatives with skills and experience in Indigenous educational and community matters.
 Consultation with Indigenous communities is integral to the University's approach to supporting Indigenous education.

-The University has recently announced the appointment of an inaugural Pro Vice-Chancellor, Indigenous Education and Research, Professor Steve Larkin.
-In this new cross-institutional executive leadership role, Professor Larkin will take responsibility for embedding and championing Indigenous education and research throughout the University, and for overseeing the work of The Wollotuka Institute.
+The announcement of an inaugural Pro Vice-Chancellor, Indigenous Education and Research position in 2016 will see this new cross-institutional executive leadership role take responsibility for embedding and championing Indigenous education and research throughout the University, and for overseeing the work of The Wollotuka Institute.

 This leadership structure provides a dynamic decision-making process which will continue to achieve outstanding results, setting the benchmark for the other 38 Indigenous Centres within Australian universities.